 Master nodes are used to store HDFS metadata and component log files.
 These nodes are compute-intensive with low disk I/O requirements.
 HDFS metadata is stored in memory.
 The minimum recommended memory size is 16 GB based on the number of files.

 Select core node configurations.

 EMR supports auto scaling.
-You can scale out a cluster by following the instructions provided in Expand a cluster or scale ECS instances up or down by following the instructions provided in Overview of instance upgrade and downgrade.
+You can scale out a cluster by following the instructions provided in Scale out a cluster or scale ECS instances up or down by following the instructions provided in Overview of instance upgrade and downgrade.